 Can't be bothered building your own picnic party box?
 Here's some Melbourne prepared earlier

 Fitzrovia packs a mean picnic.
 They even stick in a blanket and have your wine waiting, chilled, at the Prince Wine Store.
-In your basket you’ll find lobster club sandwiches, cheese and tarts, as well as cutlery, crockery, and possibly the kitchen sink.
+In your basket you’ll find a selection of sandwiches, cheese and tarts, as well as cutlery, crockery, and possibly the kitchen sink.
 St Kilda, $75 pp.

 The cheese barons at Richmond Hill Cafe and Larder can sort you out with chicken Waldorf salad sandwiches, meats and a couple of their epic cheeses.
 They can fix you up for booze too.
 Richmond, $55-$99.